SN-18/Automating-Python-MySQL-Connector/README.md

-# CLI Package for Automating SQL Connction Using Python
+# CLI Package for Automating SQL Connection Using Python

 ## Connecting with MySql Server using Python 3.11
 This package is meant to be used to connect connect with a MySQL server, start-up a default Schema for the user and to create a Table to work start-off with the server as a boiler-plate package.